-- 21. The council tax requirement, or precept, that funds the budget is apportioned across the tax base to arrive at a charge per property.
-The tax base is the number of chargeable properties in the Charter Trustee area converted into Band D equivalents. - 22.
+- 23. The council tax requirement, or precept, that funds the budget is apportioned across the tax base to arrive at a charge per property.
+The tax base is the number of chargeable properties in the Charter Trustee area converted into Band D equivalents. - 24.
 Usually the expectation would be that the tax base increases year-on-year as new homes are built.
-However the tax base has reduced from 63,942 in the current year to 61,887 in 2021/22.
-This reduction is partly due to the effects of the pandemic which have increased the costs of local council tax support and affected collection rates. - 23.
-The tax base has also been impacted by the community governance review which has established the new parish of Throop and Holdenhurst.
-The Charter Trustees cannot precept in an area that is covered by a parish council. - 24.
-The reduction in the tax base of 2,055 Band D equivalent properties, or 3.2% of the tax base, has the effect of increasing the charge made to residents in the Charter Trustee area because there are fewer properties over which to spread the precept.
-It is hoped that the effect will reverse in future years as the economy recovers and as more homes are built. - 25.
-The assumed one-off nature of the tax base decrease reinforces the strategy of utilising reserves in 2021/22 to mitigate growth in the Band D charge.
+However the tax base has reduced from 58,609.0 in the current year to 56,971.9 in 2021/22.
+This reduction is due to the effects of the pandemic which have increased the costs of local council tax support and affected collection rates. - 25.
+The reduction in the tax base of 1,637.1 Band D equivalent properties, or 2.8% of the tax base, has the effect of increasing the charge made to residents in the Charter Trustee area because there are fewer properties over which to spread the precept.
+It is hoped that the effect will reverse in future years as the economy recovers and as more homes are built. - 26.
+The assumed one-off nature of the tax base decrease reinforces the strategy of reducing the budgeted contribution to reserves in 2021/22 to mitigate growth in the Band D charge.